Stem cell donor and patient FAQs

-Why do you have to be 35 years of age or younger to donate?
+Why do you have to be 17-35 years old to register, and up to what age can you donate?

 Why are you focused on recruiting male stem cell donors?

-We are committed to making the Canadian Blood Services Stem Cell Registry as effective as possible for both Canadian and international transplant centres and it is in this capacity that we continue to try and recruit as many males as possible.
-We continue to monitor new data on this topic and adapt to changing trends and preferences of our transplant partners.
+We are committed to making the Canadian Blood Services Stem Cell Registry as effective as possible for both Canadian and international transplant centres, and it is in this capacity that we continue to try and recruit as many males as possible.
+We continue to monitor new data on this topic and adapt to clinical practice of our transplant partners.

 What if I still have questions?